meowyih/CubeViewTexture/README.md

 # CubeViewTexture
-A simple project shows strange behavior when using Viewport as texture in CubeMesh
+A simple Godot project shows strange behavior when using Viewport as texture in CubeMesh